alkhushayni/population-rollup/README.md

 4. I cannot pass your tester because it gave me the error "ModuleNotFoundError: No module named 'pandas'", which means that your tester service does not support pandas I think.

-5. I did three tests locally, and I provided the results in the directory "insight_testsuite/tests", and I provided the result with the input of the whole dataset as my fourth try.
+5. I did 2 tests locally, and I provided the results in the directory "insight_testsuite/tests".
+(I provided the result with the input of the whole dataset as my 2nd try.)